rhondle/AquaEdit/README.md

 ####The Game

-Obviously we are in no way affiliated with the original authors of Aquanoid; we were just some kids having fun writing code.
+Disclaimer: Obviously we are in no way affiliated with the original authors of Aquanoid; we were just some kids having fun writing code.

 If you're interested, you can still find copies of the original game floating around the net (example, here: http://www.dosgamesarchive.com/download/aquanoid/)